marimo-team/marimo/docs/faq.md

 ### How do I restart a notebook?

-To clear all program memory and restart the notebook from scratch, refresh the browser page.
+To clear all program memory and restart the notebook from scratch, open the notebook menu in the top right and click "Restart kernel".

 <a name="faq-reload"></a>